ebenefuenf/quma/docs/usage.rst

             user = cur.users.by_id(id=13).one()
         except DoesNotExistError:
             print('The user does not exist')
-        except MultipleRecordsError:
+        except MultipleRowsError:
             print('There are multiple users with the same id')

-:exc:`DoesNotExistError` and :exc:`MultipleRecordsError` are also attached
+:exc:`DoesNotExistError` and :exc:`MultipleRowsError` are also attached
 to the :class:`Database` class so you can access it from the *db* instance.
 For example: